 The pebble left in the bag is obviously black, and seeing as the loan-shark didn’t want to be exposed, he had to play along as if the pebble the daughter dropped was white, and clear her father’s debt.

-At last, I’ve been reading plenty of short stories in the past couple of weeks and found the lessons behind them truly wonderful.
-There’s always a moral to learn at the end of each story.
+I’ve been reading plenty of short stories in the past couple of weeks.
+I found the lessons behind them truly wonderful, because there’s always a moral to learn at the end of each story.
 If you like these kind of short stories I can come up with more each month.
 You can find all of them in this section.